-Ten years later, in Los Angeles, a 23-year-old Eddie Frank had been building a career as a photographer.
-One day he was enjoying a beer at his local pub with some friends and the chatter around the table drifted to adventure.
-Eddie shared his childhood dream of leading an expedition across Africa.
-His friends laughed and said he'd never do it.
-That was the spark, and it was all he needed.
-He went home, dug out his grandfather's atlas and got to work.
+Ten years later, after the family moved to Los Angeles, a young man of 23, Eddie was building a career as a photographer.
+One fateful day, while at his local pub with some friends, the conversation turned to adventure.
+Eddie shared his dream of driving across Africa.
+His friends bet him he'd never do it.
+He went home, dug out his grandfather's atlas, and got to work.

 TUSKER IS BORN

 He spent a full year researching a trans-Africa route, studying the journals of adventurers from a century before.
 In February 1977, he teamed up with a friend and embarked on the first of many expeditions through Africa, driving two Land Rovers and leading a dozen adventurers across the continent.
 The thrill of discovery was invigorating, it hit a nerve and Tusker Trail was born.
 Today, decades later, Eddie has become a member of the prestigious Explorers Club in New York City, an honor bestowed upon only 3500 worldwide, a true testament to his spirit of adventure.

 Driven by an insatiable hunger for the adventure in the bush, Eddie blazed a trail of adventure through the African continent and eventually beyond.
 He explored the mountains, deserts, jungles, and rivers of Africa, which he mapped out on the atlas given to him by his grandfather when he was six years old .
 But he found a new passion: trekking on foot.
 When you're on foot, the world slows to a crawl, and the wilderness is encountered face-to-face, on its own terms.
 It's a life-changing experience that became a way of living for him for the rest of his life.